Beyoncé: Legacy

 Beyoncé is widely recognized as one of the most influential figures in music history.
-Billboard features her on its list of the greatest artists of all time, and later named her greatest pop star of the 21st century in 2024.
+Billboard named her the greatest pop star of the 21st century in 2024.
 Beyoncé has repeatedly been named as the defining artist of both the 2000s and 2010s.
 Writing in The New Yorker, Rosen called her "the most important and compelling popular musician of the twenty-first century [...] the result, the logical end point of a century-plus of pop".
-Critics have hailed several of Beyoncé's albums, singles, music videos, and live performances as amongst the greatest of all time.
+She is often deemed one of the greatest entertainers of all time, and critics have hailed several of her albums, singles, music videos, and live performances as amongst the greatest of all time.

-Beyoncé is considered one of the most significant cultural figures of the 21st century, with her contributions to music and performance, alongside her highly publicized three-decade career and activism, making her prominent worldwide.
-She is credited with revolutionizing the music industry, transforming the production, distribution, promotion, and consumption of music.
-Beyoncé has been credited with revitalizing the album format in an era dominated by singles, with albums becoming increasingly cohesive and narrative-led.
+Beyoncé is hailed as one of the most culturally significant figures of the 21st century.
+Her enduring popularity as a musician has received extensive recognition and is often praised for its longevity.
+She is credited with revolutionizing the music industry, transforming the distribution, promotion, and consumption of music.
 Her 2013 album Beyoncé popularized surprise releases, prompting widespread adoption of unconventional promotional strategies throughout the 2010s and 2020s.
-Beyoncé is also recognized for reviving the music video as an art form, popularizing the visual album format, and inspiring the industry to move Global Release Day from Tuesday to Friday.
+Beyoncé is also recognized for reviving the music video as an art form, popularizing the visual album format, and largely inspiring the International Federation of the Phonographic Industry to move Global Release Day from Tuesday to Friday.

-Beyoncé's enduring popularity as a musician has received extensive recognition and is often praised for its longevity.
+Beyoncé has been credited with revitalizing the album format in an era dominated by singles, with albums becoming increasingly cohesive and narrative-led.
 Her use of staccato rap-singing and chopped and re-pitched vocals helped them become prominent in 21st-century music.
-Beyoncé's work transcends traditional genre boundaries, creating new artistic standards that shaped contemporary music and set the precedent for music artists to move between and beyond genre confines.
-She has helped repopularize such subgenres of music as R&B, country, dance, and house, while also being credited with introducing Afrobeats to the US mainstream.
+Beyoncé's work transcends traditional genre boundaries, creating new artistic standards that shaped contemporary music and helped music artists to move between and beyond genre confines.
+She has also helped expand the popularity of many subgenres, introducing different audiences to R&B, country, dance, and house, and Afrobeats.
 Beyoncé is known for transforming concert tours into cultural and artistic events.
-By using her platform to advocate for women's empowerment and social justice, she has become an influential figure in socio-political matters.
-Critics credit her with significantly influencing political conversations and movements, such as fourth-wave feminism and Black Lives Matter.